jresoort/kafkastreams-workshop/README.md

 ```
 Browse to http://localhost:8080/sensor and submit some sensor data!

 You should also consider adding some unit test coverage.
-For now we will leave that and continue with Exercise 2 to learn about Kafka Streams.
+For now we will skip that and continue with Exercise 2 to learn about Kafka Streams.
 Exercise 3 will cover unit testing Spring Kafka applications.

 ## Exercise 2: Kafka Streams
 In this exercise we will be extending the application built in Exercise 1.
 We will use the plain Kafka Streams library to implement Kafka Streams processing on top of a Spring Boot application.